Best daily deals

 Frequently asked questions about Sony WF-1000XM3

 The Sony WF-1000XM3 earbud panels are about double the size of the Samsung Galaxy Buds Plus earbud touch panels.
-The Sony case is also much larger than Samsung’s.
+The Sony case is also much larger than that of Samsung.

 Yes, though whether or not these will work well with your computer depends on its hardware.

-Yes, the Sony WF-1000XM3 work with any laptop or tablet device with Bluetooth.
-TVs are different story as not all support Bluetooth.
+Yes, the Sony WF-1000XM3 works with any laptop or tablet device with Bluetooth.
+TVs are a different story, as not all support Bluetooth.
 If your specific TV model does, then yes, you should be able to go through the settings and connect to the earphones.

 Yes!
 You can engage mono listening with the Sony WF-1000XM3 by removing just one earbud from the headset.
-The selected earbud will then connect to your previously paired device and you can listen from bed or walk around and remain aware of your surroundings.
+The selected earbud will then connect to your previously paired device, and you can listen from bed or walk around while remaining aware of your surroundings.

 Here’s our detailed rundown of how to clean any earbuds with removable ear tips.
-Adam walks readers through using the Apple AirPods Pro but the process works for the Sony WF-1000XM3, too.
+Adam walks readers through using the Apple AirPods Pro , but the process also works for the Sony WF-1000XM3.

-Unfortunately, the Sony WF-1000XM3 true wireless earbuds do not support multipoint connectivity as they can only be connected to one device at a time.
-They can, however, “remember” up to eight devices; although you have to manually switch between devices, doing so should be rather immediate.
+Unfortunately, the Sony WF-1000XM3 true wireless earbuds do not support multipoint connectivity, as they can only be connected to one device at a time.
+They can, however, “remember” up to eight devices; although you have to switch between devices manually, doing so should be rather immediate.

 Yes!
-There’s just no guarantee that your sweat or dust won’t find its way in.
+There’s no guarantee that your sweat or dust won’t get in.
 We’ve all had good luck with earphones at SoundGuys, but we prefer them to have IP ratings on the off-chance we have to RMA/repair them.

 Yes, the earphones may connect to both Android and iOS devices.
 In order to make the initial connection, remove both earbuds from the charging case and open your device’s Bluetooth menu.
-Make sure that Bluetooth is turned on and that your source device is scanning for available devices.
+Ensure Bluetooth is turned on and your source device is scanning for available devices.
 The Sony WF-1000XM3 should appear as an option, and when they do, click them in the menu.